dotnet/arcade/Documentation/ArcadeSdk.md

 ### `GenerateResxSource` (bool)

-When set to true, Arcade will generate a class source for all embedded .resx files.
+When set to `true`, Arcade will generate a class source for all embedded .resx files.

 If source should only be generated for some .resx files, this can be turned on for individual files like this: